 Moral Psychology and Comparative Ethics

-Shweder, Richard A. (In Press) "The Risky Cartography of Drawing Moral Maps: With Special Reference to Economic Inequality and Sex Selective Abortion."
-Forthcoming in Universalism Without the Uniformity: Explorations in Mind and Culture (Julia Cassaniti and Usha Menon, Editors) (University of Chicago Press)
+Shweder, Richard A. (2017) ”The Risky Cartography of Drawing Moral Maps: With Special Reference to Economic Inequality and Sex-Selective Abortion” In Universalism without Uniformity, Ed.
+Julia L. Cassaniti and Usha Menon.
+The Univesity of Chicago Press: Chicago and London.